NexusProperty/nexus-property/progress.md

 | Deployment & Maintenance | 0 | 4 | Not Started |

 ## Latest Update
-Technical implementation has been validated and reflection completed.
-The next focus is on completing the database schema design and implementing core UI components.
+Database schema design and RLS policies have been implemented.
+The next focus is on developing core UI components using shadcn/ui, React Hook Form, and Zod validation.